ashish-AIML/fulhaus_assessment/README.md

 --------------------------------------------------------------------------

-So, we have:
+The outcomes from this repository:
 1. Trained an image classification model, saved the weights
-2. Build an API using Flask and visualised the requests and outputs in the Postman
+2. Built an API using Flask and visualised the requests and outputs in the Postman
 3. Created Dockerfile of the API
-4. Created Github Actions for CI/CD in the Github
+4. Created Github Actions for CI/CD